C2SM/icon-vis/README.md

 	myplot = ds.psy.plot.mapvector(time=0, name=[['U', 'V']], generalVerticalLayer=8)

 # Trouble shooting

+1. Problems setting conda environment variables via `source env/setup-conda-env.sh`.

+	> __init__() got an unexpected keyword argument 'capture_output'

+	Check for outdated spack commands in your $HOME/.bashrc (should align with instructione in [C2SM spack Documentation](https://c2sm.github.io/spack-c2sm/Install.html#automatically-source-preinstalled-spack-instance), and if using VS Code/Remote-SSH you might also need to uncheck **Remote.SSH: Use Local Server** in your VS Code Remote-SSH settings, to force a new connection upon reconnecting.

-1. The psyplot library needs the boundary variables (clon_bnds, clat_bnds).
+2. The psyplot library needs the boundary variables (clon_bnds, clat_bnds).
 If they are not in the nc file, the information needs to be added with a grid file.
 The error is likely to be: *ValueError: Can only plot 2-dimensional data!*

     Solutions: Add the path to a grid file in the config under the section 'var' with the option 'grid_file'.
     Equally you could use the function combine_grid_information in the grid module if you do not use the config file.

-2. *ValueError: numpy.ndarray size changed, may indicate binary incompatibility.*
+3. *ValueError: numpy.ndarray size changed, may indicate binary incompatibility.*

     Can be solved by reinstalling numpy: